 It’s that time again.
-Yup, your helper elf is about to parachute in to make your life (slightly) more challenging for the next few weeks.
-Get ahead of the game and prep your bag of tricks with these 40 brilliant ideas.
-From classic hiding spots to hilarious antics that’ll make the whole family giggle, read on to discover enough Elf on the Shelf ideas to last you the entire month.
+Yup, your Elf on the Shelf is about to parachute in to make your life (slightly) more challenging for the next few weeks.
+Get ahead of the game and prep your bag of tricks with these 43 brilliant ideas.
+From Elf on the Shelf clothes to funny Elf on the Shelf ideas that’ll make the whole family giggle, read on to discover enough ideas to last you the whole holiday season.

 5. Window view.
 If you’ve got a window and a curtain rod, you’ve got a sweet spot to place your elf.
 Easy-peasy.